The Folkestone School for Girls Academy Trust is known as “the school” in this policy.

 Other areas of training for identified staff include:

 Where a training need is identified beyond this we will find a provider who is able to deliver it.
-Training providers we can approach include: Educational Psychologist, Speech and language therapist, Specialists Teaching and Learning Service etc. The cost of training is covered by the notional SEN funding.
+Training providers we can approach include Educational Psychologist, Speech & Language Therapist, the Specialist Teaching and Learning Service etc. The cost of training is covered by the notional SEN funding.
 We currently have a Service Level Agreement in place with CHATTS to provide twenty-four hours of counselling per week.
 The cost of training is covered by the notional SEN funding.

-Information about how equipment and facilities to support children and young people with special educational needs will be secured
+SECTION 6 - information about how equipment and facilities to support children and young people with special educational needs will be secured.

 Where external advisors recommend the use of equipment or facilities which the school does not have, we will purchase it using the notional SEN funding, or seek it by loan.
 For highly specialist communication equipment the school will seek the advice of the KCC Communication and Assistive Technology team.

 All parents of students at The Folkestone School for Girls are invited to discuss the progress of their children during parents’ evenings and receive a written report two times per year.
 In addition we are happy to arrange meetings outside these times.
 As part of our normal teaching arrangements, all students will access some additional teaching to help them catch-up if the progress monitoring indicates that this is necessary; this will not imply that the student has a special educational need.
 All such provision will be recorded, tracked and evaluated.

 In addition to this, parents of students with an Education, Health and Care Plan will be invited to contribute to and attend an annual review, which, wherever possible will also include other agencies involved with the student.
 Information will be made accessible for parents.

-The arrangements for consulting young people with special educational needs about, and involving them in, their education
+SECTION 8 - the arrangements for consulting young people with special educational needs about, and involving them in, their education.

 When a student has been identified to have special educational needs, because special educational provision is being made for her, the student will be consulted about and involved in the arrangements made as part of person-centred planning.
 Parents are likely to play a more significant role in the childhood years with the young person taking more responsibility and acting with greater independence in later years.

-The arrangements made by the governing body relating to the treatment of complaints from parents of students with special educational needs concerning the provision made at the school
+SECTION 9 - the arrangements made by the board of trustees relating to the treatment of complaints from parents of students with special educational needs regarding the provision made at the school

 The normal arrangements for the treatment of complaints at the school are used for complaints about provision made for special educational needs.
-We encourage parents to discuss their concerns with the school to resolve the issue before making the complaint formal.
-Please refer to the complaints policy.
+We encourage parents to discuss their concerns with the school to resolve the issue before making the complaint formal to the Chair of Trustees.

-How the governing body involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of students with special educational needs and in supporting the families of such students
+SECTION 10 - how the board of trustees involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of students with special educational needs and in supporting the families of such students

-The governing body have engaged with the following bodies:-
+The board of trustees have engaged with the following bodies:-

 At the school we work closely with the educational settings used by the students before they transfer to us in order to seek the information that will make the transfer as seamless as possible.
-The main primary schools are visited and information is gathered from the class teacher to support transition, prior to students joining the school in Year 7.
+The main primary schools are visited, and information is gathered from the class teacher to support transition, prior to students joining the school in Year 7.
 All students are invited to attend a transition day.
 Children who are identified as anxious or vulnerable are invited to an additional transition day with parents, so information can be shared, and students can meet key staff and familiarise with the surroundings, environment and expectations.